 Certainly, the large amount of viral genome from a preparation selected for high transfectability created optimal conditions for successful infection.
-The rapid course of disease - no slower than after inoculation of infectious FMDV [20] - suggests that a significantly lower amount of injected RNA could also cause infection, but we did not attempt to determine a minimal infectious dose.
+The rapid course of disease-no slower than after inoculation of infectious FMDV [21]-suggests that a significantly lower amount of injected RNA could also cause infection, but we did not attempt to determine a minimal infectious dose.
 This would be of limited use, since variables such as the quality of the RNA preparation, the proportion of full-length genomes in the total viral RNA, the choice of FMDV strain, the number of inoculation sites, the anatomic location of the inoculation, and the route of application will also have a major influence on the course of infection.

-When conceiving of this study, we were not aware of any prior work where FMDV RNA was injected into animals without transfection reagent.
-It has since been brought to our attention that there has in fact been such a study in the 1950s [21], which also found that naked RNA extracted from vesicular epithelium of cattle infected with FMDV O2 Spain, A5 Eystrup or C1 Tölz was infectious for cattle and guinea pigs.
+When conceiving of this study, we were not aware of any prior work where FMDV RNA was injected into animals without a transfection reagent.
+It has since been brought to our attention that there was in fact such a study in the 1950s [22], which also found that naked RNA extracted from vesicular epithelium of cattle infected with FMDV O_2 Spain, A_5 Eystrup, or C_1 Tölz was infectious for cattle and guinea pigs.

 The non-invasive application of FMDV RNA in the second experiment, i.e., instillation on the tongue and intranasal nebulization, did not result in infection despite the very high amount of viral RNA.
-This is probably due to the fact that an intact cellular membrane of epithelial cells efficiently prevents the entry of naked RNA under natural conditions.
-Saliva also contains a large number of different ribonucleases [22,23].
-These play an important role in host defense [24] due to their antiviral properties, including [25] but not limited to the degradation of free RNA [26,27].
+This is probably because an intact cellular membrane of epithelial cells efficiently prevents the entry of naked RNA under natural conditions.
+Saliva also contains a large number of different ribonucleases [23,24].
+These play an important role in host defense [25] due to their antiviral properties, including [26] but not limited to the degradation of free RNA [27,28].

-But as soon as the barrier of at least one cell is breached, e.g., if it is nicked by a hypodermic needle, a single intact full genome that is introduced to the cytoplasm can cause a productive FMDV infection.
+However, as soon as the barrier of at least one cell is breached, e.g., if it is nicked by a hypodermic needle, a single intact full genome that is introduced to the cytoplasm can cause a productive FMDV infection.
 For this to occur, it is important that the damage is just large enough for the RNA to gain entry to the cell, but not so large that the cell dies.
 While a similar injury can be caused by chewing on a jagged piece of plastic from a damaged LFD, it must be emphasized that this scenario is highly contrived and seems very unlikely.

-The main risk of spreading FMDV over longer distances certainly lies elsewhere, such as in trade with infected animals or contaminated materials [28].
+The main risk of spreading FMDV over longer distances certainly lies elsewhere, such as in trade with infected animals or contaminated materials [29].
 Based on our results, it can be concluded that the risk of FMDV transmission through the shipment of properly inactivated samples is negligible and it is reasonable to treat these samples as exempt from most dangerous goods regulations.
-However, to further reduce the risk of deliberate diversion of the material or its inadvertent release to the environment, such shipments should only be handled by reliable carriers and should be tracked closely while in transit [5].
+However, to further reduce the risk of deliberate diversion of the material or its inadvertent release to the environment, such shipments should only be handled by reliable carriers and should be tracked closely while in transit [6].

-Supplementary Materials: The following supporting information can be downloaded at: www.mdpi.com/xxx/s1, Table S1: Clinical scores.
-Table S2: Body temperatures.
+Supplementary Materials: The following supporting information can be downloaded at: https: //www.mdpi.com/article/10.3390/v14091924/s1, Table S1: Body temperatures; Table S2: Clinical scores.
 Table S3: FMDV RT-qPCR results.